 What is a behavior support plan?

 A behavior support plan involves the methods and strategies teachers and counselors need to put in place to support the reinforcement of acceptable and positive behavior.
 This may even include modifying the responses of teachers or parents, if it helps the child mitigate negative behavior.
 Support may come in the form of the literal environment a child is placed in, such as the classroom.
-For instance, if the student cannot help but make noise and disturb his seatmates during class, maybe a change in his seating arrangement can be a potential strategy.
+For instance, if the student cannot help but make noise and disturb his seatmates during class, maybe a change in his seating charts arrangement can be a potential strategy.

 Although a behavior intervention plan may not work 100% of the time, it helps the child and those directly responsible for the child, identify triggers and possibly uncover the root causes of the problem.
 It is also a tool that can be utilized to, hopefully, understand the child and situation better.
-To some extent, a behavior plan is still helpful when it comes to behavior and classroom management.
+To some extent, a behavior plan is still helpful when it comes to behavior and classroom management plan.
 Download any of the sample plans above to customize your own now!